Somatic Experiencing™

 - You want support with challenging emotions, memories, dreams, images or your story-telling mind

-- You want support with or to more fully explore feelings, memories, images, etc., that arise in your FEM practice here in the Baseline classroom or at home
+- You want support with or to more fully explore feelings, memories, images, etc., that arise in your practice here in the Baseline classroom or at home

 Jenifer specializes in: